top of page

 May 2019 - Tampa International Fringe Festival

-Director, Designer, Photographer: Jesse Desrosiers
+Director, Designer: Jesse Desrosiers

 Stage Manager: Kali Ashurst